It’s that time of year again; I’m heading home for the holidays. And home for me is the Detroit suburbs.

 The next day I woke up early and drove to Mason, Michigan to meet my friend Lisa that lives in Houston (and her husband and daughter).
 We decided to do a little Mason, Michigan pub crawl – yes, which is entirely possible to do.

 Our first stop was Darb’s Tavern.
 Darb’s was a family style bar/restaurant that has awesome American style bar food.
-Darb’s also has a good selection of local beers on draft.
-We had the fried pickles and I had a sandwich (which I forgot to photo).
+Darb’s also has a good selection of local beers on draft, which is something that we like to take advantage of when the opportunity is presented to us.
+And it was made even better by the fact that their draft beer tap systems had a wide array of beer options for us to choose from, so we were definitely spoilt for choice!
+When it came to the meal, we had the fried pickles and I had a sandwich (which I forgot to photo).

 And then we found the pull tab machine!